 There are critical steps to take before you take the step to rent or buy mailing lists.
-To get the outcome you desire, determine who will respond to your product, service, or special offer.
+To get the desired outcome, determine who will respond to your product, service, or special offer.

-The first step is to take the time to think about your ideal customer.
-Perhaps your ideal customer are the ones you already have.
+Perhaps your ideal customers are the ones you already have.
 Maybe your ideal customer is slightly different than your current base.
 Either way, it’s best to think about what demographics make up your ideal customer.

 Jot down a list of characteristics like:

 - Household income